Everything you need to know...

 Course leaders and tutors

-You will be part of Hallam's community of researchers, with the opportunity to attend and/or contribute to a range of discipline, faculty and University-wide presentations, training and conferences.
+You will be part of Hallam's community of researchers, with the opportunity to attend and/or contribute to a range of discipline, college and University-wide presentations, training and conferences.
 You will be encouraged to join in the wider activities in the Department including joining research clusters, undertaking specialist training, and engaging in public events involving academics and policy makers.

 You will be part of the Helena Kennedy Centre for International Justice, a leading centre for social justice and human rights.
 Through the support of the Helena Kennedy Centre for International Justice, students will have the opportunity to develop innovative projects which have broader significance for community, national and international policy engagement.

 There are regular research training events, seminars and informal meetings where you can practise delivering conference papers in a supportive environment.
 Funds are available to support you in attending conferences and we encourage you to deliver papers and publish your work.

 Research degrees are essential qualifications for many academic careers.
 You will have the opportunity to develop a range of transferable skills which are applicable to many employment sectors.
 Successful graduates are able to progress within a wide variety of roles in the legal professions and associated fields